Airlines to push for independent guidance on airspace safety after Ukraine crash

 "Where ICAO has success is where they keep out of politics, as much as possible," said David Mackenzie, a Canadian professor who has written a history of the U.N. agency.

-Even if there is a consensus in favor of expanding ICAO's role in some way, it may not last.
+Even if there is a consensus in favour of expanding ICAO's role in some way, it may not last.

-"When there are challenges, people want ICAO to get involved," said a second council representative.
-"But when we are further away from problems, the states would like ICAO to go away."
-(Additional reporting by Tim Hepher in Paris; Editing by Amran Abocar; and Peter Galloway)